Schedule Free Consultation

 Weather

-Losing control of the aircraft as a result of weather-related phenomena is a primary reason for small plane crashes.
+Losing control of the smaller aircraft due to weather-related phenomena is a primary reason for small plane crashes.
 Smaller planes are more susceptible to weather and other natural hazards in flight.

 A Lack of Fuel

-Smaller planes, as you might expect, can’t store as much fuel as larger commercial aircrafts.
-As a result, without careful pre-flight planning, there’s a higher likelihood that smaller planes will run out of before reaching their destination.
+As you might expect, smaller planes can’t store as much fuel as larger commercial aircraft.
+As a result, without careful pre-flight planning, there’s a higher likelihood that smaller planes will run out before reaching their destination.
 In fact, statistics gathered by the Washington Post state that two aviation accidents occur each week as a result of fuel running low.

 Wildlife

-Wildlife has been known to pose a threat to smaller planes.
-For instance, some small planes have crashed after birds flew into their windshields, wings, or engines, causing critical failures mid-flight.
+Wildlife has been known to pose a threat to small airplanes.
+For instance, some small airplanes have crashed after birds flew into their windshields, wings, or engines, causing critical failures mid-flight.

 Determining Fault after a Small Plane Crash